-This birth injury claim was filed in Baltimore City after a pregnant woman received inadequate prenatal care and her baby suffered a delayed GBS diagnosis.
-It was filed in Health Claims Arbitration on February 21, 2018, and it is the 87th medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations
+This Baltimore City birth injury lawsuit claim was filed after a pregnant woman claimed inadequate prenatal care and her baby suffered a delayed GBS diagnosis.
+It was filed in Health Claims Arbitration on February 21, 2018.
+This claims and it is the 87th medical malpractice case filed in that year in Maryland.

 A pregnant woman receiving obstetrical care from the University of Maryland Faculty Physicians was a carrier for Group B Streptococcus (GBS) bacteria.
 When she went into labor, the woman was admitted to St. Agnes Hospitals.
 Neither the physicians at the University of Maryland nor at St. Agnes provided the woman with any antibiotics to keep her baby safe from the bacteria.